alexcloudstar/app.crosswrite.app/README.md

 Cross Write is a modern, AI-assisted writing and publishing application that helps content creators write once and publish everywhere.
 Built with Next.js 15, TypeScript, and DaisyUI, it provides a seamless experience for managing content across multiple platforms.

-## 🚀 Deployment Modes & Keys (ENV-ONLY)
+## 🚀 Deployment Modes & API Key

-Cross Write supports two deployment modes with environment-only API key management:
+Cross Write supports two deployment modes with a single, unified API key approach:

 ### HOSTED Mode